-To help you begin the financial aid process, we've created an informational slide show.
-You can also refer to the 2013-14 Official Guide to Financial Aid.
+To help you begin the financial aid process, watch our informational slide show and review the 2014-15 Official Guide to Financial Aid.

 The first step is to apply for admission.
 Then to receive the most aid, including Federal Direct Stafford and Parent PLUS Loans, you need to: